nimblemachines/kinetis-chip-equates/README.md

     make

 will process the SVD files for the chips on the Freescale FRDM boards, first by generating a Lua representation of the SVD file, and then reading that in and generating a muforth (.mu4) file.
-Unfortunately, only the chips on 14 of the 25 FRDM boards that are shown on the [MCUExpresso site](https://mcuxpresso.nxp.com/) are represented in the Kinetis SDK version 1.3.
+Unfortunately, only the chips on 14 of the 25 FRDM boards that are shown on the [MCUXpresso SDK Builder](https://mcuxpresso.nxp.com/) are represented in the Kinetis SDK version 1.3.

     make kl